-Budgets for the operating fund are prepared on the cash and expenditures/encumbrances basis.
+Budgets for the operating fund are prepared on the generally accepted accounting principles basis.
 Revenues are budgeted in the year receipt is expected; expenditures are budgeted in the year that the applicable warrant requisitions are expected to be issued.
 The budget and actual financial statements are reported on the above basis, with no material differences between them.